Chapter 5

 - NOTE: although

-keyword is much more common, else if
+elseif keyword is much more common, else if is also supported

-while
+while loop

 (same as Java)